apache/bigtop/bigtop-packages/src/charm/hadoop/layer-hadoop-namenode/README.md

 https://issues.apache.org/jira/secure/CreateIssue!default.jspa

-Leave any uncertain fields blank.
+Ensure `Bigtop` is selected as the project.
 Typically, charm issues are filed in the `deployment` component with the latest stable release selected as the affected version.
+Any uncertain fields may be left blank.

 # Contact Information